creationix/topcube/README.markdown

 Pass a single `options` object to topcube with the following properties:

 - `url` of your running node application to point topcube at.
 - `name` of the window displayed in the titlebar.
 Also sets any window manager classes associated with the topcube window.
+On linux a `.desktop` file using the same name can be used set the icon for your application.
 - `width` in pixels of the window.
 Optional.
 - `height` in pixels of the windows.
 Optional.
 - `minwidth` in pixels.
 Restricts resizing the window width smaller than this value.
 Optional.